apache/maven-resolver/src/site/markdown/local-repository.md

 ### Enhanced LRM

-Enhanced LRM on the other hand is enhanced with several extra features, one most notable is scoping cached content by its origin and context: if you downloaded an artifact A1 from repository R1 and later initiate build that requires same artifact A1, but repository R1
+Enhanced LRM is enhanced with several extra features, one most notable is scoping cached content by its origin and context: if you downloaded an artifact A1 from repository R1 and later initiate build that requires same artifact A1, but repository R1